LenweSaralonde/MusicianList/README.md

 Type `/mus help` to get the command list.

-MusicianList is also available for WoW Classic, be sure to install the right version of the add-on.

 Special thanks to [Mystic Zaru](https://www.youtube.com/channel/UCDeGhURXdgXnCS77wh_cWDg), [Eldorias](https://www.youtube.com/channel/UC6j5rkx9SUAiHqlNYK5egAA]) and Oliira-Moonguard for the demo songs!

 Command list